-Take a short drive up to Green Bluff, where you can pick seasonal produce from local farms and orchard.
-You won’t want to miss peach season, — which starts as early as July — or the family-friendly harvest festival, with corn mazes, fresh pumpkin donuts, hayrides, and everything apple and pumpkin.
+Take a short drive up to Green Bluff, where you can pick seasonal produce from local farms and orchards.
+You won’t want to miss peach season — which starts as early as July — or the family-friendly harvest festival, with corn mazes, fresh pumpkin doughnuts, hayrides and everything apple and pumpkin.

 Closer to Spokane’s core, you’ll find a thriving farmers market scene.
-Check out the Thursday Market in the Perry District for a full range of fruits and veggies and local food purveyors, while the Night Market in Kendall Yards on Wednesdays offers food trucks, local artisans and regular live music.
+Check out the Thursday Market in the Perry District for a full range of fruits and veggies and local food purveyors, while the Night Market in Kendall Yards on Wednesdays offers fresh farm fare and prepared food.

-The arts and culture scene is gaining strength, with players like Terrain (pictured above) putting on annual events like their eponymous curated art show each fall, which includes performance art and music, and Bazaar, a showcase of local artisans in a street fair environment.
+The arts and culture scene is gaining strength, with players such as Terrain putting on annual events like their eponymous curated art show with performance art and music and the Bazaar showcase of local artisans in a street fair environment.

-Eastern Washington University’s Get Lit festival is open to the public and draws authors from around the region and the country for a week of lectures, workshops and Q&As.
+Eastern Washington University’s Get Lit festival is open to the public and draws authors from around the region and the country for a week of lectures, workshops and Q&As in April.

 For food and drink, there’s something for everyone in Spokane.

 –Written by Cara Strickland, last updated in September 2022.